nkadel/samba4repo/README.md

 samba4repo
 ==========

-Wrapper for SRPM building tools for Samba 4 on Fedora 35 and CentOS 8
+Wrapper for SRPM building tools for Samba 4 on Fedora 36, CentOS 8 and 9

 The samba here is built with the domain controller fully enabled, in the "samba-dc" packagtes.
 The RPMs from RHEL upstream included only